Nuns on the Bus: 2016 tour

-2018 Tour
+2018 tour

 The 2018 tour focused on drawing attention to members of Congress and their records on social justice.
 The tour began on October 8, 2018 in Los Angeles, California and conclude on November 2 at the Mar-a-Lago resort owned by President Donald Trump in Palm Beach, Florida.
 There the nuns shared the stories they listened to on their cross-country journey.
 The purpose of the tour was to hold members of Congress accountable for their votes on the 2017 Tax Bill and their attempts to repeal the Affordable Care Act.
 After 27 days on the road visiting 21 states and holding 54 events protesting President Donald Trump’s tax cut, the Nuns of the Bus’ Tax Justice Truth Tour to Mar-a-Lago finally reached its destination November 2, 2018.

-2020 Virtual Tour
+2020 virtual tour

 In response to the pandemic restrictions, the sisters held their first virtual tour.
 It emphasized multi-issue voting, under the title of "Who We Elect Matters".
 Although at first disappointed that the physical bus would be unable to travel, Meg Olson blogged her opinion that there were benefits to holding the event online because it allowed the team to "...do things that would have never happened on the road in real life".
 The 2020 Virtual Tour was a collaboration between "Network Lobby" and "Network Advocates for Catholic Social Justice".